Here’s my guide to visiting the Basilica of Sant Maria Glorioso dei Frari in Venice Italy, simply known as the “Frari.”

 4. Canova Pyramid Monument

 Antonio Canova was a great Neo-Classical sculptor.
-This monument was designed by Canova himself and built by his students.
+This monument was designed by Canova himself and carried out by his students five years after his death.

 Canova was a mason.
 The pyramid was intentionally chosen because it’s a symbol of the Great Architect of the Universe, the supreme god of the freemasons.